Special Offer, Below...

 1. Your work is intensely personal, and you're probably too emotionally tied to it.

-2. Everyone needs a professional outside opinion, not friends or relative.
+2. Everyone needs a professional outside opinion, not friends or relatives.
 It's hard for them to give an honest, sound opinion.

-a.
-They're too close to be honest and unswayed by feelings;
+1. They're too close to be honest and objective.

-Note: Do not mix up "Manager" with "Agent" - many people do!
+Do not mix up "Manager" with "Agent" - many people do!
 They are two different animals.
 Agents are "middle-men/women" who get "gigs" etc, for people.
-Managers, as you will see in the contract in "Week Two", may hire Agents for you when needed.
+Managers, as you will see in the contract in "Section Two", may hire Agents for you when needed.
 Agents need an "Employment Agency License" to legally do their work.
-Managers, in most states cannot legally "book" their Artists, although some will book their Artists here and there, in the beginning.
+Managers, cannot legally "book" Artists, although some will book their Artists here and there, in the beginning.

-C. You may be disorganized, lost, or simply not have the right contacts to get ahead.
-Like you're spinning your wheels and going nowhere.
+C. You may be disorganized, lost, or simply not have the right contacts to get ahead any further.
+You realize you’re spinning your wheels and going nowhere.

 3. When Don't You Need A Manager?

 B. You're happy being a local Band, or Group.
-[Look into getting an "Agent"]
+Look into getting an "Agent", instead, if you wish, to help you.

 4. Why Do You Need A Manager?

-B. Strong musical, writing or singing talent does not necessarily mean you have managerial ability.
+B. Strong musical, writing or singing talent does not necessarily mean you have good managerial ability.

 C. Your time is better spent creatively, constantly improving what you do.